 Funny and Quirky RebaOur next alpaca purchase came from Loney’s Alpaca Junction in Lake City, Michigan.
 The owners of this farm are Bill and Gena Loney.
 They are the nicest and chilliest people you’ll meet in the alpaca industry.
 We soon found out their alpacas are just as chill.

 We purchased Dolly, Reba, and Princess Aurora in the spring.
 We liked the look of all three and Dolly and Reba had Snowmass in their genetics, which was something we wanted.
 What we didn’t realize was the ladies had the same personality as Gena and Bill.
-All three are mellow and just plain go with the flow alpacas.
+All three are mellow and just plain go-with-the-flow alpacas.
 Their behavior was just the opposite of the Crystal Divas and Micay’s offspring.
 This group made an excellent addition to our alpaca herd, because their behavior offset that of the Crystal alpacas.
 It produced a yin and yang and provided balance.

 Dolly, Reba, and Princess Aurora are all now pregnant and they have shifted their personality slightly.
 Dolly has become even more chill and Reba has become spunkier.
 Calm little Reba will not quickly tell other alpacas how she feels.